Insights

 Inclusion

-This report highlights the key takeaways from the workshop organised by the Gender x Digital hub (LEAD at Krea University/IFMR), the University of Cape Town, and Johns Hopkins University.
-The workshop aimed to strengthen existing measurement frameworks for digital access in India and foster cross-sector collaboration.
+Key takeaways from a workshop by Gender x Digital hub (LEAD at Krea University/IFMR), UCT, and Johns Hopkins on improving frameworks for measuring digital access in India.

 No records to display.

-This report highlights the key takeaways from the workshop organised by the Gender x Digital hub (LEAD at Krea University/IFMR), the University of Cape Town, and Johns Hopkins University.
-The workshop aimed to strengthen existing measurement frameworks for digital access in India and foster cross-sector collaboration.
+Key takeaways from a workshop by Gender x Digital hub (LEAD at Krea University/IFMR), UCT, and Johns Hopkins on improving frameworks for measuring digital access in India.

 Scroll to Top